VENKATESH-INAPAKURTHI/VENKATESH-INAPAKURTHI/README.md

 ## Hi there 👋
+my name is Venkatesh Inapakurthi.
+I am a dynamic supply chain leader with over 5 years of experience in logistics, procurement, and vendor management.
+Currently, I oversee operations at my own plant and three trade plants, managing 7 C&F agents in the Andhra Pradesh region at UltraTech Cement.
+My key achievements include optimizing freight management, achieving 100% On-Time In-Full (OTIF) deliveries, and reducing procurement costs by 15%.
+I have a proven track record in team leadership, cost reduction, and operational efficiency.
+I hold an MBA in Logistics and Supply Chain Management and have been recognized with several awards for my contributions.
+I am now seeking a managerial role where I can leverage my strategic and operational expertise to drive further success.
 <!--
 **VENKATESH-INAPAKURTHI/VENKATESH-INAPAKURTHI** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.